 The Cache Hit Ratios gauge displays the hit rates of the Buffer and Procedure cache in this SQL Server instance.
-Use the Procedure Cache Hit Ratio Alert to warn you of issues.
+Use the Procedure Cache Hit Ratio (Percent) alert to warn you of issues.

-- Page Life Expectancy Alert - Procedure Cache Hit Ratio Alert
+- Page Life Expectancy alert - Procedure Cache Hit Ratio (Percent) alert